As an Amazon Associate I earn from qualifying purchases.

 - 5 or 6 bay leaves crushed

 - Mix all the cure ingredients together and pack the jowl with it.
 Massage the cure into the meat and fat.
 Put the jowl into a container (plastic, glass, ceramic, stainless steel) that just barely holds it, and toss in any remaining cure.
-Cover the container and put in the fridge for 7 to 10 days.
+Cover the container and put in the fridge for 4 to 7 days.
 Turn the jowl over once a day.

-- When the meat has stiffened up at the thickest part, usually 7 to 8 days, rinse off the cure (you can leave a little on, but get most off), and pat the jowl dry.
+- When the meat has stiffened up at the thickest part, usually 5 days or more, rinse off the cure (you can leave a little on, but get most off), and pat the jowl dry.
 Put on a rack in a drafty place for several hours.